 - decreasing pain sensation in the GI tract

-Peppermint oil or menthol, one of its main chemical components, has been used in combination with caraway to treat functional dyspepsia.
-This condition is characterized by bloating and pain in the area of the stomach.
+Peppermint oil or menthol, one of its main chemical components, has been used in combination with caraway to remedy symptoms of functional dyspepsia.
+This condition is characterized by bloating, indigestion, and pain in the area of the stomach.

-Another review of studies of herbal remedies for GI conditions in children and adolescents found that peppermint oil was effective at reducing the duration, frequency, and severity of abdominal pain when compared to placebo.
+Another review of studies of herbal remedies for GI conditions in children and adolescents found that peppermint oil was effective at reducing the duration, frequency, and severity of abdominal pain when compared with a placebo.

-Nausea can often occur after an operation.
+Nausea can have many causes, and it often occurs after an operation.
 One

 Peppermint oil is often used in cosmetic products.
 But there’s a limited amount of research into the potential benefits of peppermint when applied to the skin and hair.